ShaharNaveh/ShaharNaveh.github.io/content/blog/your-first-open-source-contribution-a-beginners-guide/index.md

 ### Labels are your Friend
 Some projects will put labels on  their issues, this can help you out with picking an issue that is more appropriate to you.
-For example some projects have a label called `Good First Issue`, those issues are quick & easy to fix and the reason why the maintainers don't do them right away is to give new people something lightweight to get started.
+For example some projects have a label called `Good First Issue` (or similar), those issues are quick & easy to fix and the reason why the maintainers haven't done them themselves is to give new people something lightweight to get started.

 ## Forking a Project
 After you choose your project you will need to fork it. why? because you don't have write access to their repository.